Naples' beloved pizza is back after virus shutdown eases

 “To make pizza I have to buy the local flour from Naples, (local) San Marzano tomatoes, I have to buy the potatoes, the onions,” he said.

-Without this support to the local economy, “after the health crisis we could have a much worse economic crisis.”
+Without this support to the local economy, “after the health crisis we could have a much worse economic crisis,” he added.

-Italy was the first country in the West to be slammed by the outbreak, and its death toll is the highest in Europe and second only to the U.S., which has more than five times the population.
-Italy's epicenter, however, was based in the north and officials say the south was largely spared because the government locked down the whole country in time.
+Italy was the first country in the West to be slammed by the outbreak and has registered more than 26,000 fatalities, the highest in Europe.
+Italy's epicenter, however, was based in the northern region of Lombardy.
+Officials say Campania, in the south, and regions closer to the foot of the boot-shaped Italian peninsula were largely spared because the government locked down the whole country in time.

 Nationwide, bars and restaurants are expected to be allowed to reopen in June for in-house service, but only with strict social-distancing and sanitation measures in place.